Fawzy-AI-Explorer/ObsidianMate/README.md

 - **🤖 Intelligent Chat Agent**: A general-purpose assistant capable of answering questions and helping with brainstorming.
 - **📝 Smart Notes Pipeline**: Automatically filters irrelevant chit-chat from conversations and summarizes key points into clean, Markdown-formatted notes.
 - **📂 Obsidian Integration**: Directly interacts with your Obsidian vault to read and manage notes (powered by MCP).
+- **📺 YouTube Transcript Support**: Extract transcripts from YouTube videos for summarization and analysis.
 - **🎨 Excalidraw Support** (Coming Soon): Future integration for handling visual notes and diagrams.

 ---